orcema/node-red-contrib-google-home-notifier-offline/README.md

 # node-red-contrib-google-home-notifier-offline

+**version 1.1.4:**
+fix: url to play from localserver on linux host

 **version 0.1.3:**
-url for local server fix on google-home-notifier-offline´
+url for local server fix on google-home-notifier-offline

 **version 0.1.2:**
 dependency fix´